Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: Results and analysis

-\emph{Results and analysis.--}When in $pp$ collisions a QGP is formed, because locally the energy density exceeds the critical energy density, there are two ways in which heavy hadrons are formed: by fragmentation and by coalescence, as described in the last section.
-It is the coalescence contribution that changes the observables as compared to low multiplicity $pp$ events.
-We focus in the following on four observables, namely the transverse momentum spectra, yield ratios, elliptic flow, and correlations.
+When in $pp$ collisions a QGP is created because locally the energy density exceeds the critical energy density, there are two ways in which heavy hadrons are formed: by fragmentation and by coalescence, as described in the last section.
+It is the coalescence contribution that changes the observables in medium and high multiplicity $pp$ collisions as compared to those at low multiplicity and observed in $e^+e^-$ events.
+We focus in the following on four observables, the transverse momentum spectra, yield ratios, elliptic flow, and correlations.

-{\bf Transverse momentum spectrum}: Our results can well reproduce the experimental measured transverse momentum spectra of $D^0$, $D^+$, $D_s$, $\Lambda_c$, $\Xi_c^0$, and $\Omega_c$ up to 20 GeV, as shown in Fig.~\ref{fig_spect}.

-{\bf Yield ratio:} The measured yield ratio of charmed baryons and mesons, $\Lambda_c/D^0$ and $\Xi_c^0/D^0$, at low $p_T$ in $pp$ collisions~\cite{CMS:2010ifv}, show a strong enhancement compared to the expectations based on the fragmentation function extracted from $e^+e^-$ collisions.
-Our EPOS4HQ results can well reproduce this enhancement, as shown in Fig.~\ref{fig_yield}, whereas EPOS4, where hadrons are produced exclusively via fragmentation, does not show such an enhancement.
-This indicates that the origin of the enhancement is the rescattering of heavy quarks with core particles and the subsequent hadronization via coalescence.